Gove Saulsbury: Death and legacy

-Saulsbury died at Dover and is buried there in the Old Methodist or Whatcoat Cemetery.
+Saulsbury died at Dover and is buried at Wesley Methodist Church Cemetery.
 He was President of the Delaware Medical Society in 1861, and in 1873 was one of the founders of Wesley College in Dover.

 He was a strong and effective leader for a bitterly reactionary majority in Delaware, and his policies set the tone and the agenda for much political activity for a generation.
 According to Scharf, Saulsbury had "a deep sense of personal responsibility.
 He had a strong will and asserted his opinions earnestly and often, and as it seemed to those who differed with him, obstinately."
 Governor Robert J. Reynolds described him as "distinguished for his cunning.
 He was the slyest, cunningest man, and the most natural born politician Delaware ever produced."
 He was said to have "never apologized, compromised, or surrendered, unless it was in his interest."

 Almanac

 Elections are held the first Tuesday after November 1.
 Members of the Delaware General Assembly took office the first Tuesday of January.
 State senators have a four-year term.
 The governor takes office the third Tuesday of January and has a four-year term.